yahlir/YahliRubenstein_Y1CS/README.md

 # YahliBot

 Hello and welcome to YahliBot, with this chatbot, users can engage in a basic conversation, ask for a joke, a fun fact and even ask for the weather in a specific city.
-In this project, I used the random, pyjokes, randfacts and request libraries.
-In addition, I used the Open Weather API.
+In this project, I used the 'random', 'pyjokes', 'randfacts' and 'requests' libraries.
+In addition, I used the OpenWeather API.

 ## Installation